 Admission to the Physician Assistant Program is highly competitive.
 Applicants are evaluated and selected based upon the committee’s assessment of their perceived ability to successfully complete program training, demonstrated communication and interpersonal skills, emotional maturity and life experiences, awareness of physician assistant roles and responsibilities, and commitment to the mission and goals of the University of Charleston Physician Assistant Program.

-Fast Track Admission applications are scored and interviews are arranged only after receipt of completed applications.
-Applications will NOT be accepted after the application deadline.
+Fast Track applications are scored and interviews are arranged only after receipt of completed applications (including 2 letters of reference, official transcripts, and official ACT or SAT

 Evaluation of academic strength is largely based upon transcripts including course selection, SAT, ACT, or GRE scores, and cumulative GPA.
 Science GPA, semester load, and performance in course repeats will also be scrutinized.